JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre #50 (May 1997)

 2 September 1939: Janos Prohaska's family is slain by a German fighter attack led by Wolfgang Teppel.
 Calling himself Blackhawk, Prohaska organizes an independent multinational squadron to fight the Nazis.
 He and other multinational pilots are organized into a squadron to fight the Nazis by Carter and Shiera Hall.
 NOTES: Blackhawk was originally published by Quality Comics.
-His real name was not revealed in his first appearance in Military #1.
-The name Janos Prohaska, inspired by an actor and stuntman of the sixties and seventies, was given in the Blackhawk: Blood and Iron mini-series (1988).
+His real name was inspired by an actor and stuntman of the sixties and seventies, and was not given until the Blackhawk: Blood and Iron mini-series (1988).
 Blackhawk's origin was reprinted in Blackhawk vol. 2 #7 (1990) and retold in Secret Origins #45.
 The Halls' patronage is a Rebirth invention.
 The Rebirth Blackhawks first appeared in All-Star Batman vol. 2 #6–9 (2016–17).

 Military Comics #1 (Aug.
 1941), Secret Origins #45 (Oct.
 1989); Dark Nights: Metal #1 (Oct.
 2017)